 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-Rephonic provides full transcripts for episodes of Witchy Wellness with Em.
+Rephonic provides full transcripts for episodes of Witchy Wellness with Emily Flood.
 Search within each transcript for your keywords, whether they be topics, brands or people, and figure out if it's worth pitching as a guest or sponsor.
 You can even set-up alerts to get notified when your keywords are mentioned.

 1. Ashley Ryan